 - Cult: The second part of the story involves a group of police officers arresting a cult of Cthulhu while investigating a series of disappearances— victims of said cult, sacrifices made for Cthulhu.
 It is strongly suggested that they are behind the murders of Professor Angell, Johansen, and possibly the narrator.

 - Downer Ending: The narrator finally understands what is really going on, but he also realizes that both the cult and Cthulhu himself are still alive, and realizes to his horror that he may die very soon.
-The movie expands on this by showing him to be institutionalized, and the implication that his psychiatrist will soon follow the same path.

 - Dreaming of Things to Come: Sort of.
 Wilcox is influenced to create a disturbing bas-relief by a series of weird dreams.
 The dreams themselves don't actually predict the future, but the impact they have helps to foretell the inevitable rise of Cthulhu.

 - Eldritch Abomination: Cthulhu himself.
 A, if not the, Trope Codifier.
 The story also references Arthur Machen, whose stories of eldritch abominations inspired Lovecraft in turn.